 I want to focus on these last few lines, where the crime of being born blackens our lot, but the crime of being born can be forgotten where the crime’s committed.

-In Yeats’s system which he created around this period, a person moves through a series of stages that are marked by a move toward individualization – the antithetical stages – and a return to the collective psychology – the primary.
+In Yeats’s system which he created around this period and published in A Vision, a person moves through a series of stages that are marked by a move toward individualization – the antithetical stages – and a return to the collective psychology – the primary.
 He symbolized these stages, as he symbolizes this woman, as the cycle through the phases of the Moon.
 The primary stages are symbolized by the waxing and waning crescent, while the antithetical stages are symbolized by the waxing and waning gibbous (brighter, fuller than the crescents).
 Absolute primary is at the new moon, while absolute antithetical is at the full moon, when the light from the Sun reflects the side of the Moon we can see in all its beauty.
 This is the entering into Tiphareth, which on the Tree of Life is attributed to a little death, connoting the crime of birth being forgot, but also sexual release, which we will see in the next poem.

 The consummation comes in this poem.
 The antimonies of Malkuth and Tiphereth (or the primary and the antithetical, in Yeats) console one another.
 Similarly, in Yeats’s A Vision, when the Will reaches the fifteenth phase, the personality’s Mask is then in Phase 0, its complete opposite, which is “where the crime’s committed” and where “[t]he crime can be forgot.”
 When the will of the Microprosopus in the Golden Dawn mythology reaches Tiphereth, there is similarly a “little death” at that point: the Golden Dawn places the tarot card “Death” on one side of Tiphereth, signifying transformation, and the card “Justice” on the other.
 On the Justice card, there are scales, which to Yeats would symbolize a balance of chance and choice.